Skip to main content

 Does my engineering discipline matter?

-I travel for work — does that matter?
+I travel for work.
+Does that matter?

-I do site inspections — do I need to mention that?
+I do site inspections.
+Do I need to mention that?

 Yes.
-If you spend time on construction sites, mining operations, or industrial facilities, that's relevant and needs to be disclosed.
-Insurers will ask about the percentage of time you spend on-site vs in an office.
-Don't downplay the site work — if something happens on site and you said you were desk-based, your claim could be affected.
+If you spend time on construction sites, mining operations, or industrial facilities, that is relevant and needs to be disclosed.
+Insurers will ask roughly what share of your week is on site versus in an office.
+Do not play down the site work.
+If something happens on site and you said you were desk-based, your claim could be affected.
+Honest disclosure protects you.

 How much cover do engineers typically look at?